Helmholtz-AI-Energy/Snippets/containers-enroot.md

 ```

 # Notes
+:exclamation::exclamation: Make sure to use the created container instead of the sqsh-file for multi node srun.
+Otherwise each node will create it's own container
 - there should be no spaces between mount points
 - if no path for the container FS is specified, it will be mounted with the same path
 - `enroot` will throw errors if it expects GPUs to exist on a node and there are none.
 There is probably a way to fix this, but at the moment it crashes.
 To avoid this, allocate a GPU node.